cfengine/documentation/resources/additional-topics/itil.markdown

 CFEngine takes a different view.
 It thinks that changes in circumstances are part of the picture, as well as changes in inventory and releases.
-It deals with the idea of “convergence”.
+It deals with the idea of "convergence".
 In this way of thinking, the configuration details might be changing at random in a quite unpredictable way, and it is our job to continuously monitor and repair general dilapidation.
-Rather than assuming a constant state in between changes, CFEngine assumes a constant “ideal state” or goal to be achieved between changes.
-An important thing to realize about including changes of external circumstances is that you cannot “roll back” circumstances to an earlier state – they are beyond our control.
+Rather than assuming a constant state in between changes, CFEngine assumes a constant "ideal state" or goal to be achieved between changes.
+An important thing to realize about including changes of external circumstances is that you cannot "roll back" circumstances to an earlier state - they are beyond our control.

 ## Release management